You Are Invited

 Individual Retreats are the primary activity at the retreat center.
 If desired we provide guidance for your time here.
 We urge people to be in retreat for a minimum of 2 days and ordinarily two weeks would be the longest stay.
 However, special arrangements can be made for longer stays if someone is pursuing a recognized training or discipline requiring the extended period.

 Individual retreatants have private rooms.
 Please bring enough food for your stay, sheets and towels.
 If you are arriving on public transportation, we can assist you with shopping.
 Sheets and towels can be rented for $5.

 SILENCE: It is expected that individual, private retreats are silent unless special arrangements are made, such as for playing a musical instrument or chanting.
 Ordinarily an individual's only breaks in the silence would be discussions with a guide or teacher.

 COST - DONATION: You would be here as our personal guest.
-The suggested donation to our non-profit organization, Interfaith Spiritual Retreats Institute, is $30/day room and board and any spiritual counseling that you would choose to have.
+The suggested donation is $25/day room and any spiritual counseling that you would choose to have.

 The main meeting hall and one bedroom are wheelchair accessible.
 Also, we will do whatever is necessary and feasible to be welcoming to people with physical limitations.